The pandemic turned my neighbors into friends.

 Many times during these brief interactions, I got a sense that their beliefs differed from ours.
 A neighbor commented about how lucky we were that we lived next door to a police station.
 I’d quietly disagreed but never engaged.
 Every once in a while, I’d receive the cold shoulder from a group of moms who stayed home with their kids.
 They’d taunt me about not having the time to invite them for dinner or attend their weekly lunch potlucks.

-When the pandemic hit, suddenly, everything that separated us—from our socio-political beliefs to our hobbies—became smaller.
+When the pandemic hit, suddenly, everything that separated us—from our sociopolitical beliefs to our hobbies—became smaller.
 We were bound together by the universal experience of the pandemic.

 The pandemic gave us a way to work through many invisible fault lines.
 I was better able to relate to moms who stayed home all day taking care of their kids.
 I was able to even more appreciate the labor that went into child-rearing through the day.
 Stay-at-home moms in our community were aghast at how much worse it must be for me to hop on office Zoom calls with wailing kids in the background.
 Even though I couldn’t attend their Tuesday lunch potlucks, I was at least able to meet up with them for a few hours in the evening.